EvolvedWeb/evowc/UPDATELOG.md

 ## Version 0.6.0 - 2023-09-20 - *** Breaking Changes ***

+* Resolves #42 - The `$for` index value is `_index` and that can be used inside the `$for` section of the code.
+(Started code to allow developer to define the name of the index variable, but that was getting complicated.
+So I will finish it later.)
+* Resolves #40 - `ael` is now imported if it is only used within a `$for` section of code.
+* Resolves #36 - Changed from `update(field, oldVal, newVal)` to `update( { cpa, oldVal, newVal } )` to allow future upgrades and to allow getting only the arguments you want.
 * Resolves #34 - Comments are no longer stored in `this.#els`
 * Resolves #33 - `this.#els` is frozen making it read-only.
 * Resolves #32 - I changed the names of the private storage variables from `#_varName` to `#__varName` and from `#varName` to `#_varName` to avoid name collision.
+* Resolves #13 - Added code to support the new (PSI) event options:
+  p: 'evt.preventDefault()',
+  s: 'evt.stopPropagation()',
+  i: 'evt.stopImmediatePropagation()'
+* Resolves #10 - Supporting `:checked` in addition to `:value`
 * Created a new README.md based on https://github.com/othneildrew/Best-README-Template and renamed the previous readme to oldREADME.md
 * Minor cleanup of some of the example components
-* Resolves #36 - Changed from `update(field, oldVal, newVal)` to `update( { cpa, oldVal, newVal } )` to allow future upgrades and to allow getting only the arguments you want.
 * Updated all demo components to handle #36 changes
 * Updated EvoElement.js to handle #36 changes
-* Resolves #10 - Supporting `:checked` in addition to `:value`
 * Updated the README to include a link to the Evo Slack Workspace.
 * Updated the feature compare list
 * Added NoShadowElement.html to test the failings of bug 17.
 Still needs to be fixed.
 * Corrected the test app to load the correct code.
-* Resolves #13 - Added code to support the new (PSI) event options:
-  p: 'evt.preventDefault()',
-  s: 'evt.stopPropagation()',
-  i: 'evt.stopImmediatePropagation()'
 * Modified AlertBoxElement.html to test the new event handler (PSI) options
 * Added additional exports and jsDocs types into the generator code.
 * Updated version to 0.6.0